 Strength training is not just a beneficial addition to your running training plan; it’s necessary.
 It plays a crucial role in correcting muscle imbalances, making you a fitter, stronger, and faster runner, and, most importantly, it helps you stay injury-free.

-Aim for two strength training sessions per week, ideally on Tuesdays and Thursdays in the PM, but whenever you can fit it in best.
+Aim for two strength training sessions per week, ideally on Tuesdays and Thursdays in the PM, or whenever you can fit it in.
 Incorporate compound exercises such as squats, lunges, glute bridges, calf raises, planks, push-ups, and rows.

 #10: Cross Training